BTCxZelko/Guides/Odroid/Debian/Internal-Dojo-Install-Guide.md

 Optional Reading: Login with SSH keys - https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#login-with-ssh-keys
 ```

 ## 8. [PIP]

-Now install the Python Package Installer which we will utilize soon.
+Now we will install the Python Package Installer, which we will utilize soon.

-First go to the home directory of the root user and then install the necessary dependencies.

-`$ cd ~`

-`$ apt-get install python3-dev libffi-dev libssl-dev build-essential`

-**NEWBIE TIPS:** Useful libs to have in the system.
-Also python2 is end of life so we are using python3.

-`Optional Reading: Installing PIP - https://pip.pypa.io/en/stable/installing/`

 To install pip, securely download get-pip.py.
 “Secure” in this context means using a modern browser or a tool like curl that verifies SSL certificates when downloading from https URLs.